hashicorp/terraform-provider-google/website/docs/r/compute_security_policy.html.markdown

 * `match` - (Required) A match condition that incoming traffic is evaluated against.
     If it evaluates to true, the corresponding `action` is enforced.
 Structure is [documented below](#nested_match).

+* `preconfigured_waf_config` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Preconfigured WAF configuration to be applied for the rule.
+If the rule does not evaluate preconfigured WAF rules, i.e., if evaluatePreconfiguredWaf() is not used, this field will have no effect.
+Structure is [documented below](#nested_preconfigured_waf_config).

 * `description` - (Optional) An optional description of this rule.
 Max size is 64.

 * `preview` - (Optional) When set to true, the `action` specified above is not enforced.